Developing and maintaining a DNA reference database can be difficult.

 #> `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

-To exclude all the sequences shorter than 500 nucleotides we use the function refdb_filter_seq_length
+To exclude all the sequences shorter than 500 nucleotides we use the

 lib_long <- refdb_filter_seq_length(lib, min_len = 500)